PSPi Compute – updated October 30, 2021

 Battery Protection

-The board has reverse polarity protection in case your battery has a swapped pinout.
+The board has some basic reverse polarity protection in case your battery has a swapped pinout.
 The board is clearly marked + and – to prevent hooking the battery up in reverse.
 It’s always best not to stress-test these protection features.

 On/Off Control